daattali/beautiful-jekyll/hotel.md

 There are other ways to get to Fur Squared besides driving and parking at the hotel!
 A few options are available for you to consider.

+Keep in mind the Milwaukee County Transit System

 ## From the Milwaukee Intermodal Station

 The Milwaukee Intermodal Station is the main train and bus station in Milwaukee.
 It's located at 433 W St Paul Ave, Milwaukee, WI 53203.
 The station is served by Amtrak Empire Builder and Hiawatha trains along with buses from Greyhound, Megabus, and other lines.